Skip to main content

 --from-file=license=cluster-wizard-040.lic

-Example values-override.yaml snippet showing licenseSecretName:
+Example cluster-wizard-values-override.yaml snippet showing licenseSecretName:

 licenseSecretName: "cw-license"